mtn-laurel/LibraryDB/README.md

 ------------------
 To test the queries in the queries.sql file, enter the following command in the terminal (Make sure you are in LibraryProject folder):

-            mysql -u root -p < queries.sql
+            mysql -u root -p mydb < queries.sql

 This command will run the files without entering the MySQL shell.
-It will run SELECT queries and print results.
+It will run SELECT queries and print results into the terminal.